 Sometimes, family members won’t support your efforts if you say you are fasting for weight loss but who can argue with being healthier.

-Be sure to talk to your kids about the health aspects of fasting rather than weight loss.
-The last thing you want to do is have your children worrying about what they are eating or if they need to lose weight, too.
+Be sure to talk to your kids about the health aspects of fasting rather than weight loss because the last thing you want to do is have your children worrying about what they are eating or if they need to lose weight, too.

-Cooking meals when you’re fasting isn’t easy.
-As much as possible cook and prep during your eating hours.
+Cooking meals when you’re fasting isn’t easy so as much as possible cook and prep during your eating hours.

-Drink A Big Glass Of Water Before You Start Meal Prep
+3. Drink A Big Glass Of Water Before You Start Meal Prepping

-If you do have to work on meal prep, head to the grocery store, or go pick up some food for the rest of your family during your fasting hours, try drinking some water.
+If you do have to prepare meals, head to the grocery store, or go pick up some food for the rest of your family during your fasting hours, try drinking some water.

-If you are doing an Isagenix cleanse day, drink your Cleanse For Life and eat some cucumbers while you are cooking.
+If you are doing an Isagenix cleanse day, drink your Cleanse For Life.

 Instead of getting caught up in how good the food would taste and how hungry you are, force yourself to focus on feeding your family, nourishing their bodies and the souls of your loved ones.